e271828e/Flight.jl/docs/notes/design/framework_design.md

   at commit is a wanted failure signal: today's hand-written trim asserts (`!stall`, no weight-on-wheels, `ω > ω_idle`) become the model's own event logic, surfaced through the ordinary machinery instead of `@assert`.

+### 16.6 Slot totality: the missing-value error and the `override` combinator

+Slots are the one store family without declared defaults — §12.3's bare-types decision, upheld here: a default inside a face declaration would scatter condition data into the wiring contract and recreate the competing-defaults problem that §16.2 killed for `initialize` specs.
+So a slot's only source before boundary zero is the condition, and three consequences follow.

+**Totality is a precondition of starting, checked by the service.** A condition value is legitimately partial (fragments compose; trim iterations write subsets; capture-then-tweak patches leaves) — "every root slot covered" is not a property of conditions but of *application at boundary zero*. `init!` (and trim's commit, which runs the same boundary) compares the resolved plan's slot coverage against the `Build`'s `input_faces` before writing anything; a shortfall is one batched, declaration-ordered diagnostic (`UninitializedSlots`, a §15.2 kind) naming every uncovered face.
+Pre-write means all-or-nothing: a rejected init leaves the sim exactly as it was, the same posture as failed trim.

+**The probe-value barrier is structural.** §14.3's `probe_value` synthesis (zero/false/first-enum/`T()`) exists so build-time probes can exercise code with fabricated inputs; a fabricated zero is a fine probe input and a terrible flight condition (a silently zeroed `mixture` kills the engine and sends the user debugging aerodynamics).
+The services path simply contains no call to it: a slot gets a condition value or the application errors — no third branch.
+Replay likewise never synthesizes: the trace header records every slot value, and with totality enforced its slot capture is complete by construction (§12.3's requirement discharged).

+**Baselines are aircraft-shipped condition functions, layered by `override`.** Nobody hand-writes ~20 slot values per script; today `SystemsInitializer`'s `@kwdef` defaults carry that load, and their successor is ordinary user math in one authoritative home — `ready_for_taxi(ac)`, `cold_and_dark(ac)` — returning full-coverage conditions.
+But "baseline plus tweaks" collides with §16.2's duplicate-leaf error by design: the collision *is* the intent.
+Hence the fourth node kind, **`override(base, patch)`** — ordered and asymmetric where `merge` is symmetric and collision-intolerant.
+At resolution a leaf present in both takes the patch's value, with provenance recording both sources ("patch overrode base's `throttle`"); collisions *within* one layer remain errors; variadic layering (`override(campaign, aircraft, todays_case)`) composes.
+Trim uses it on day one: the committed condition is `override(baseline, solution)` — the solver's handful of values over full coverage.
+Rejected alternative: a service-level base keyword (`init!(sim, patch; base = ...)`) — flatter, but it hard-codes exactly two layers and moves a composition decision out of the condition algebra, the one place every other composition decision lives.

 ---